morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?
+  * The version control system I am most familiar with it Git
 * Can you describe your workflow when you create a web page?
+  * Define site goals, develop site structure (site maps and wire frames), design and production, test, collect feedback, and fix bugs.
 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
+  * Optimize any images for web, compress and minifiy JavaScript and CSS with build tools such as Grunt or Gulp.
 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
+  * I would use tabs to keep the code consistent and organized with other areas in the project.
 * Describe how you would create a simple slideshow page.
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.